Cocotropus: Characteristics

-Cocotropus velvetfishes are characterised by the gill membranes not being attached to the isthmus which has fleshy extendtions.
+Cocotropus velvetfishes are characterised by the gill membranes not being attached to the isthmus which has fleshy extensions.
 The anus is just in front of the origin of the anal fin while the dorsal fin is continuous.
 There are parallel ridges between the eyes.
 The body is covered in velvety scales.
 The pelvic fin has a single spine and 3 rays.
 These are small fishes, the largest is the roughskin scorpionfish (C. monacanthus) which reaches a maximum published total length of 13.1 cm.

 Distribution and habitat

 Cocotropus velvetfishes are found in the Indo-Pacific region from the eastern coasts of Africa to New Caledonia, north to Japan and south to Australia.
 They are little know fishes most often found sheltering in crevices, underneath coral rubble, or within coral-lined algal areas on either coral or rock reefs.